 “As you wish, Sir.”
 She turned and went back to the kitchen.

 Demetri rushed to the front of the house.
 He stopped abruptly at the front door and peered through the wrought-iron covered peephole.

 On the other side, stood a woman wearing a tight black dress, that barely covered the top of her thighs.
-Her long ebony hair hung loosely past her shoulders, and bust threatened to spill out of the deep-v in the front.
+Her long ebony hair hung loosely past her shoulders, and her bust threatened to spill out of the deep-v in the front.

 Demetri opened the door and swallowed hard.
 His eyes followed the line of her legs.
 She wore red six-inch high heeled shoes.
 He scanned her body, then studied her face.
 Her large violet eyes sparkled beneath heavy lashes, and her red lips seemed to whisper come and get me.
 He licked his lips, then reddened.
 Heat prickled the back of his neck.
 No matter how hard he tried to look away, he couldn’t force himself to turn from her.

 A thin and attractive man, wearing dark sunglasses came up behind the woman.